babarrett/steno-in-the-middle/README.md

     - Download source from: [github.com/yaptb](https://github.com/yaptb/BlogCode/tree/master/btkeyboard)
 * Get "Bluetooth Keyboard with a Raspberry Pi and Python" working (Code is from 2016, likely needs updating)
 * Clone, examine [Plover source](https://github.com/openstenoproject/plover)
+* Look more at Charley's [Running Plover on a Raspberry Pi](https://stenomod.blogspot.com/2017/03/running-plover-on-raspberry-pi.html) code.
+Update to current libraries and Python, or use as a guide to redevelop a similar system.
 * Get Plover running "headless," perhaps using stdin / stdout to test.
 * Test basic Plover features and logic.
 * Merge "Bluetooth Keyboard" with "headless Plover."
-* Test, test, tst, and debug.
+* Test, test, test, and debug.
+* Add features.
+* Repeat testing.